Shug Fisher

-Shug Fisher (born George Clinton Fisher Jr.; September 26, 1907 – March 16, 1984) was an American character actor, singer, songwriter, musician, and comedian.
+Shug Fisher (born George Clinton Fisher Jr.; September 26, 1907 – March 16, 1984) was an American character actor, singer, musician, and comedian.
 During his 50-year entertainment career, he performed in many Western films, often as a member of the Sons of the Pioneers in serials and in B movies starring Roy Rogers.
 Fisher also was cast in supporting roles on a variety of television series, although most frequently on Gunsmoke and The Beverly Hillbillies.
 His comic trademarks included his ability to stutter at will and his bemused facial expressions.

 Childhood and early years

-Fisher was born in Grady County, Oklahoma, in Tabler (near Chickasha) into a farming family, the youngest of four children born to a Scots-Irish father and part-Choctaw mother.
+Fisher was born in Grady County, Oklahoma, in Tabler (near Chickasha) into a farming family, the youngest of four children born to a Scots-Irish father and a Choctaw Nation mother.
+His mother, Emma Harkins Fisher, is listed on the Dawes Rolls as one-fourth Choctaw by blood.
 He gained the nickname "Shug" (short for sugar) at a young age, which he explained as, "My mama gave it to me 'cause I was such a sweet baby."
 In 1917, the family moved by covered wagon to Pittsburg County, Oklahoma, near Indianola.
 Soon thereafter, Fisher was drawn to the mandolin and the fiddle.
 His father refreshed his own fiddling ability and Fisher learned guitar to back him, and at age 16, he was playing with his father at local square dances.
-He could not afford a fiddle case and instead protected his instrument with a pillow case tied to the saddle horn.
+He could not afford a fiddle case. so instead protected his instrument with a pillow case tied to the saddle horn.

 After watching a comedian with a traveling medicine show in 1924, he decided to pursue a career in entertainment.
-The following year, Fisher, his father, and a friend drove a Ford Model T to California's San Joaquin Valley, where he worked as a fruit-picker, and a cable and tool dresser in oil fields.
+The following year, Fisher, his father, and a friend drove a Ford Model T to California's San Joaquin Valley, where he worked as a fruit picker, and a cable and tool dresser in oil fields.
 He continued to perform, playing fiddle at social events and square dances.
 In 1927, he was asked to appear on The Fresno Bee's radio station, KMJ, but only for the publicity.
-He later said, "publicity was fine, but you can’t eat it...My motto was, pay me something, or I don’t play."
+He later said, "publicity was fine, but you can't eat it...My motto was, pay me something, or I don't play."